-Blackpool’s ‘Cycling Town’ designation and funding resulted in a number of infrastructure improvements, including significant investment in cycle parking.
-Blackpool’s cycling maps show the extent of available parking in the town centre and outlying areas.
+Fleetwood’s ‘Cycling Town’ designation and funding resulted in a number of infrastructure improvements, including significant investment in cycle parking.
+Fleetwood’s cycling maps show the extent of available parking in the town centre and outlying areas.

-Starting at Blackpool's North Pier the route is clearly signed all the way to Fleetwood.
-Blackpool is a great place to spend an afternoon, with plenty to keep young and old amused.
-From the pleasure beach and its range of rides, to the Blackpool Tower, there is a wide range of exciting activities.
+Starting at Fleetwood's North Pier the route is clearly signed all the way to Fleetwood.
+Fleetwood is a great place to spend an afternoon, with plenty to keep young and old amused.
+From the pleasure beach and its range of rides, to the Fleetwood Tower, there is a wide range of exciting activities.

 Along the way you'll pass Cleveleys which is a good place to stop off for a bite to eat or refreshments - you'll find seaside chip shops, cafes and bars.
 On arriving in the Victorian seaside town of Fleetwood, the route takes you round to the river mouth of the River Wyre and the entrance to the docks.

 Fleetwood is a lovely town to explore with beaches, a stately pavilion, playgrounds and gardens all within easy reach.
 The Fleetwood Market is one of the largest undercover markets in the North West and not to be missed.
 At Fleetwood you can also take a ferry over to Larne, on the east coast of County Antrim, Northern Ireland.
 There are 3 crossings a day for the 8 hour journey.